 Section 30914.7(d) of the California Streets and Highways Code required that project sponsors with projects listed in the capital program of the Regional Traffic Relief Plan (Section 30914.7(a)) submit an Initial Project Report (IPR) to the Metropolitan Transportation Commission (MTC) by December 5, 2018.
 Furthermore, MTC requires the project sponsor to submit an updated report along with any funding allocation or Letter of No Prejudice request.
-The governing board of the agency submitting the allocation or Letter of No Prejudice, or allocation of funds.
+The governing board of the agency submitting the allocation or Letter of No Prejudice request must approve the updated IPR before MTC can approve the IPR, Letter of No Prejudice, or allocation of funds.
 MTC will approve the report, or updated report, in conjunction with the funding allocation or Letter of No Prejudice.